 - Uncertainty as to the interest rate Benchmarks that will apply in the long-term, together with attendant legal and operational uncertainty, may affect the liquidity in certain financial instruments.
 Some financial instruments that reference existing interest rate Benchmarks may be valued differently in the secondary market compared to substantially similar financial instruments that reference RFRs.

-Traditional contractual fallback solutions to the unavailability of an existing Benchmark of the type traditionally found in cash or derivative products (e.g. lender(s) cost of funding or reference bank quotations) may work for a temporary unavailability of a Benchmark but where a Benchmark permanently ceases or is otherwise disrupted it may (depending on market circumstances at the time) not operate as intended or may not produce any results and it is unclear and uncertain what rate the instrument would reference as a result of that process.
+Contractual fallback solutions to the unavailability of an existing Benchmark of the type traditionally found in cash or derivative products (e.g. lender(s) cost of funding or reference bank quotations) may work for a temporary unavailability of a Benchmark but where a Benchmark permanently ceases or is otherwise disrupted it may (depending on market circumstances at the time) not operate as intended and it may be unclear and uncertain what rate the instrument would reference as a result of that process.
 As a result of this lack of clarity and certainty, there is no way to know at this time whether you would be disadvantaged economically, and you are encouraged to obtain independent advice on your position.
 Timing for any discontinuation of certain Benchmarks may vary across different currencies and tenors and may differ from the discontinuation of other Benchmarks.

 For Benchmarks that may cease, such as LIBOR, certain regulators have proposed that the smoothest transition is one in which new contracts are written and existing contracts amended to reference rates other than LIBOR.
 However, it is acknowledged that markets and products referencing RFRs continue to develop and there are currently differing levels of liquidity in each of the markets for RFRs.

 During the transition period it is expected that the terms of financial contracts and instruments which currently reference existing Benchmarks such as IBORs will need to be amended to reflect a new replacement rate or include more robust contractual fallbacks to specifically cater for any change in, disruption to, or cessation of, existing Benchmarks or for the possibility that existing Benchmarks may be deemed to be unrepresentative.

-Please note that the application (or not) of new fallbacks may cause a change in value of existing transactions and you are encouraged to obtain independent advice on your position.
+Please note that the application (or not) of new fallbacks or a replacement rate may cause a change in value of existing transactions and you are encouraged to obtain independent advice on your position.

 The discontinuation of certain Benchmarks may result in a mismatch between the rate referenced in one financial instrument and other financial instruments, including potentially those that are intended to be linked such as certain derivative transactions which are entered into for hedging purposes.
 There is no assurance that the same trigger events and fallback methodologies will be incorporated into all financial contracts.
-Accordingly, basis risks may arise in transactions using derivatives or other related financial instruments which they are intended to hedge as these may adopt different triggers and fallbacks.
-The potential mismatches may impact the hedge effectiveness, financial reporting and value of existing financial contracts.
+Accordingly, basis risks may arise in transactions using derivatives and the related financial instruments which they are intended to hedge as these may adopt different triggers and fallbacks.
+The potential mismatches may impact the relative financial performance, financial reporting and value of existing financial contracts (including derivatives).

-Even if a contract has been amended to allow for the selection of an alternative Benchmark following the permanent cessation, disruption to or change of an existing Benchmark or when a Benchmark has been deemed to be unrepresentative, the method of calculation and rate of interest payable on such transactions may change.
-The alternative Benchmark may not be similar to, or behave in the same manner, as the original Benchmark or that the rate of interest calculated on any such alternative Benchmark will be the same as the rate of interest that would have applied for any interest period if the original Benchmark had continued to be used.
+If a contract is amended to allow for the selection of an alternative Benchmark following the permanent cessation, disruption to or change of an existing Benchmark or when a Benchmark has been deemed to be unrepresentative, the method of calculation and rate of interest payable on such transactions may change.
+The alternative Benchmark may not be similar to, or behave in the same manner, as the original Benchmark and there is no guarantee that the rate of interest calculated on any such alternative Benchmark will be the same as the rate of interest that would have applied for any interest period if the original Benchmark had continued to be used.
 It is possible that the alternative Benchmark may result in a change to the amounts that would otherwise have been payable under the terms of a transaction as well as its value.
 Further, an amended Benchmark that is selected as a replacement (whether by amendment or through a fallback) may have a different methodology and economic consequences compared to: (i) an alternative Benchmark resulting from any legislative process or the exercise of any legislative powers and (ii) other alternative Benchmarks adopted widely in the market, including RFRs.